 PNC Bank also offers secured financing choices for business owners using non-real estate business assets as collateral.
 The advantages of choosing a secured loan or line of credit are longer repayment term lengths (up to seven years for a loan), lower interest rates, and higher loan amounts.
 These amounts extend from $10,000 to $1 million for a line of credit and up to $3 million for a loan.
 For financing secured with real estate (residential or commercial), the repayment terms and interest rates can improve even more.

 When businesses apply for a loan with a bank, there will be a lot of paperwork to fill and several unknown requirements you will need to meet.
 PNC is no different.
+Additionally, there are some other limitations that need to be addressed, including”

 While approval wait times may vary, the documentation required to apply for financing is the same for each application.
 Required information includes: